Upset-welding,

 SOLUTIONS with Effective, Powerful Advice

-Upset-welding (UW) is a form of resistance welding process using both heat and pressure to perform quickly a weld, even with relatively large joint areas.
+It uses both heat and pressure to perform quickly a weld, even with relatively large joint areas.

 Heat is produced from the resistance to the passage of electric current at the contact interface of those surfaces.